stardustapp/dustjs/server-koa/README.md

 ```

 ## Examples
-Check out `examples/echo-server.js` for a more complete example of creating a Skylink service.
+Check out `examples/echo-server.js` for a complete example of
+creating and invoking a simple Skylink service.

+For a more complex example, `examples/time-server.js` demonstrates
+creating a reactive (WebSocket-based) endpoint and streaming from it.